mikeizbicki/cmc-csci143/week_01/README.md

       in your web browser (I use firefox with the uBlock origin extension for all my internet browsing).
       You should now have access to the search engine.

-1. Install rootless docker

-    1. The instructions are here: https://docs.docker.com/engine/security/rootless/#install

-    1. Ensure that you:
-        1. move the contents of the `bin` folder into `.local/bin`
-        1. add the `DOCKER_HOST` environment variable to your `.bashrc` file

-    1. Whenever the lambda server restarts, you must run the command
-       ```
-       $ systemctl --user start docker
-       ```
-       to restart the docker daemon.

 1. Follow these instructions to create a simple flask app running in a docker container: https://runnable.com/docker/python/dockerize-your-flask-application